AshuGit003/api-examples-angular/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## Running API

+For using APIs download jason server from (https://github.com/typicode/json-server).
+Follow the instructions given by them for installation.
+Setup it to local machine it will work.